zentrykes/Bootstrap/README.md

 This repository contains automatically built `.tipa` files of the [RootHide Bootstrap](https://github.com/RootHide/Bootstrap) thats pulled from upstream and built hourly. *This is the **ONLY** trustworthy repository that does this, until building is officially supported by the developer*.
 If this helped you, feel free to leave a star.

 **You can download the `.tipa` by clicking [here](https://github.com/dleovl/Bootstrap/releases/download/release/Bootstrap.tipa).
 As this repository builds hourly, you may need to wait until the next build when a commit is pushed.
 Check the Actions tab to see when the last run was made.
-Building usually takes no more than five minutes.
+Building takes no more than six minutes.
 If a build fails from a failed Theos install, you can wait until the next action runs or a workflow dispatch can be triggered.**

 # Bootstrap